Classical and quantum beam dynamics simulation of the RF photoinjector test bench: Quantum beam dynamics

-To generate relativistic vortex electrons with OAM, we must track the quantum evolution of individual wave packets during acceleration.
-Here, we examine the transverse expectation value $\langle \rho^2 \rangle(\langle z \rangle )$, where the braces denote quantum averaging, for a single-electron state under two scenarios:
+To analyze the generation of relativistic vortex electrons carrying OAM, we follow the quantum evolution of a single-electron wave packet during acceleration.
+As a convenient observable we consider the mean-squared transverse radius $\langle \rho^2 \rangle(\langle z \rangle )$, which for an LG wave packet is related to the transverse rms width via~\cite{Karlovets21}

+Throughout this section, the angular brackets denote quantum expectation values over the single-electron state.
+We compare three representative cases: